 Douglas PUD is not proposing any new generation facilities.
-Non-generating facilities proposed to be constructed during the term of the new license include: (1) Douglas PUD's financial participation in a white sturgeon hatchery and rearing facility to be built outside of the Project Boundary with cooperating utilities; (2) new interpretive displays, located within the Project Boundary but away from critical energy infrastructure; (3) major redesign and construction of new facilities and rehabilitation of aging infrastructure located at the Wells and Methow fish hatcheries; and (4) the construction of additional Project-related recreation facilities.
+Non-generating facilities proposed to be constructed during the term of the new license include: (1) Douglas PUD's participation in a white sturgeon hatchery and rearing facility; (2) new interpretive displays, located within the Project Boundary but away from critical energy infrastructure; (3) major redesign and construction of new facilities and rehabilitation of aging infrastructure located at the Wells and Methow fish hatcheries, as directed by National Marine Fisheries Service (NMFS) requirements for Upper Columbia River spring Chinook salmon and Upper Columbia River steelhead Hatchery and Genetic Management Plans (HGMPs); and (4) the construction of additional Project-related recreation facilities.